Pyotr Bagration: Life

-In the wars of 1805 Bagration's achievements appeared even more brilliant.
+In the wars of 1805, Bagration's achievements appeared even more brilliant.
 When Napoleon ordered Murat to break an armistice he had just signed with Bagration, the general was able to successfully resist the repeated attacks of forces five times his own numbers under Murat and Lannes at Schöngrabern (16 November) near Hollabrunn.
-Though Bagration lost half of the men under his command, their stand protected the retreat of the main army under Kutuzov to Olmutz.
+Though Bagration lost half of the men under his command, their stand protected the retreat of the main army under Kutuzov to Olmütz.
 When Kutuzov was overruled and forced into battle at Austerlitz (2 December), Bagration commanded the advance guard of the Prince Liechtenstein's column and defended the allied right against Lannes while the left attacked Napoleon's deliberately undefended right flank.
-He was promoted to Lieutenant-General in 1805, and in 1807 fought bravely and obstinately at the battles of Eylau (7 February), Heilsberg (11 June), and Friedland (14 June).
+He was promoted to lieutenant-general in 1805, and in 1807 fought bravely and obstinately at the battles of Eylau (7 February), Heilsberg (11 June), and Friedland (14 June).

 He was successful as commander of both Russia's Finnish Campaign in 1808 and Turkish Campaign in 1809.
 In the former, he captured the Åland Islands by a daring march across the frozen Gulf of Finland.
 His rapid transfer to the distant Moldavian front against the Ottoman Empire has been seen as a reprimand for an alleged affair with the tsarevna Catherine, who was married off shortly thereafter.
-While there, he led the Russian army at Rassowa and Tataritza and was promoted to full General of Infantry.
+While there, he led the Russian army at Rassowa and Tataritza and was promoted to full general of infantry.

-In 1812, Bagration commanded the 2nd Army of the West.
+In 1812, Bagration commanded the Second Western Army.
 A few days before Napoleon's invasion on 24 June, he suggested to Alexander I a pre-emptive strike into the Duchy of Warsaw.
 Defeated at Mogilev (23 July), Bagration led his forces to join the 1st Army at Smolensk under Barclay de Tolly, to whom he ceded overall command of both armies on 2 August.
-Bagration led the left wing at the Battle of Borodino (7 September) where he constructed many flèches which, due to a shortage of engineer officers, were poorly-built.
+Bagration led the left wing at the Battle of Borodino (7 September) where he constructed many flèches which, due to a shortage of engineer officers, were poorly built.
 During the battle, he received a mortal wound and later died from gangrene on 24 September, in the village of Simi, where his aunt resided.

 It is said that, while wounded, Bagration kept giving orders to the troops without knowing that the Russian army was abandoning Moscow.
 When he finally heard the truth, Bagration was so shocked that he rapidly stood up, totally forgetting about his grave wound.
-Such an act was too much for his severely wounded body and it quickly cost Bagration his life.
+Such an act was too much for his severely wounded body, and it quickly cost Bagration his life.